INTRODUCTION

 PROTECTING BRAIN HEALTH AND COGNITIVE FUNCTION

 Cognitive decline is a significant concern as we age, with conditions like Alzheimer’s and dementia becoming more prevalent.
 Omega-3 fatty acids, particularly Docosahexaenoic Acid (DHA), play a critical role in brain function.
 DHA supports neuron communication, enhances memory retention and reduces brain inflammation.
 Studies have shown that individuals with higher omega-3 intake tend to have better cognitive performance and a lower risk of neurodegenerative diseases.
-Regular consumption of omega-3s helps maintain mental sharpness, improving problem-solving skills and focus well into later years.
+Regular consumption of omega-3 fatty acids helps maintain mental sharpness, improving problem-solving skills and focus well into later years.

-SUPPORTING HEART HEALTH AND CIRCULATION
+SUPPORTING HEART HEALTH AND BLOOD CIRCULATION

 Cardiovascular disease is one of the leading causes of mortality in older adults.
 Omega-3 fatty acids, especially Eicosapentaenoic Acid (EPA) and DHA, contribute to heart health by reducing triglycerides, lowering blood pressure and preventing arterial plaque buildup.
 These fatty acids also improve blood circulation, reducing the risk of strokes and heart attacks.
 Incorporating omega-3-rich foods into a heart-healthy diet helps maintain optimal blood flow, supports normal heart rhythm and protects against cardiovascular disease.